nullxjx/Calculator/README.md

-button on your keyboard.if you want to delele all the all the characters in the workspace which is located in the upper left corner of the calculator,just click the "Delete" button on your keyboard.if you want to clear all the distory appeared on the right ,you can click the button in the bottom right corner.At last,you can click the "Enter" button or the "=" button on your keyboard or the "=" button on the screen tp get the result.
+button on your keyboard.if you want to delele all the all the characters in the workspace which is located in the upper left corner of the calculator,just click the "Delete" button on your keyboard.if you want to clear all the distory appeared on the right ,you can click the button in the bottom right corner.At last,you can click the "Enter" button or the "=" button on your keyboard or the "=" button on the screen to get the result.
 This program will automatically prevent some illegal input for example: the first character entered can not be "." or "_" or "/" or "*" or "+" or "-" or ")"